-Description of Development Reconfiguring a Lot - Boundary Realignment (Two (2) lots into Two (2) lots) Assessment benchmarks The proposed development was assessed against the following Assessment benchmarks: • The Quilpie Shire Planning Scheme 2018 • Part 7.4.2 Reconfiguring a lot code Relevant matters No relevant matters were identified in the assessment of the application.
+Description of Development Reconfiguring a Lot - One (1) lot into Two (2) lots Assessment benchmarks The proposed development was assessed against the following Assessment benchmarks: • The Quilpie Shire Planning Scheme 2018 ○ Part 7.4.2 Reconfiguring a lot code Relevant matters No relevant matters were identified in the assessment of the application.
 Matters raised in submissions No applicable - this application was not required to be publicly notified.
-Reasons for decision It is considered that the proposal presents no signification inconsistency with the applicable assessment benchmare.
-Development conditions have been imposed to encompliance to the greatest extent possible.
-Any residual inconsistency with the assessment benchmark has been considered against the following relevant matters. the proposed lots are considered to be compliant with the intent of the Township Zone; the proposal will align with the existing development on the site; and there is an absence of any significant impacts that result from the development.
+Reasons for decision It is considered that the proposal presents no significant inconsistency with the applicable assessment benchmarks.
+Development conditions have been imposed to ensure compliance to the greatest extent possible.
+Any residual inconsistency with the assessment benchmarks has been considered against the following relevant matters: • the proposed lots are considered to be functional with the intent of the Township Zone; • the proposal will not conflict with the ongoing safe and efficient use of the local road network; and • there is an absence of any significant impacts that result from the development.